vonschutter/RTD-Setup/modules/setup-whonix.mod/README.md

 Whonix is a security-focused, privacy-hardened operating system designed to route all traffic through Tor and reduce metadata leaks.
 Tor (The Onion Router) is a network that relays traffic through multiple volunteer-run nodes to obfuscate origin and destination, providing anonymity against network surveillance.
 Learn more at <https://www.whonix.org> and <https://www.torproject.org>.

+The `_rtd_library` this script relies on is plain Bash and publicly auditable on GitHub in the RTD-Setup repository.

 ## Features

 - **Auto-discovery:** Fetches the latest Whonix GUI (LXQt) libvirt bundle and checksum from `https://download.whonix.org/libvirt/`.